JakWai01/notes-special-topics-for-web-applications/README.md

   - Demo
 - Should you consider WASM? (look at Reddit post again)
 - Conclusion
 - Showdown: Show the Web Shop where you can buy Webs.
-Front- und Backend mit Go und WASM
+Front- und Backend mit Go und WASM (Show how to interact with the DOM from Go)